 - In addition to degree programs and general education course offerings, Cameron has continuously been responsive to unique educational requests from Fort Sill.
 Examples include providing language and cultural awareness training for units deploying to Afghanistan and Iraq and computer science courses for security systems and encryption.

 - In the summer of 2009, Cameron launched the “Freedom to Learn” initiative, which provides laptop computers to any active-duty military student enrolled in at least six hours of online course work.
-Computers have been shipped to soldiers in Iraq, New York, Louisiana, and other places around the world.
+Computers have been shipped to soldiers in other states, Iraq and other places around the world.
 Those students who graduate from Cameron while participating in the program may keep the computer free of charge.

 - Cameron participates in and actively promotes the Military Spouse Career Advancement Portal and Financial Assistance Program by working closely with spouses of active duty military personnel to help them take advantage of this financial benefit.